-Even though we love a good mood board, there is much more to the social media platform beyond this.
-Many make the mistake of underestimating what a powerful marketing tool and resource Pinterest has truly become in recent years, but the numbers speak for themselves: Pinterest now boasts a whopping 250 million active users per month.
+Even though we love a good mood board, there is much more to this social media platform than just aesthetics.
+Many make the mistake of underestimating what a powerful marketing tool and resource Pinterest has truly become in recent years, but the numbers speak for themselves: Pinterest now boasts a whopping 416 million users per month.

 When it comes to the vacation rental industry, there is no doubting the potential of Pinterest.
-As recently as March 2019, Airbnb announced a collaboration with Pinterest to provide game-changing travel itineraries for every budget, interest and preference.
+In March of 2019, Airbnb announced a collaboration with Pinterest to provide game-changing travel itineraries for every budget, interest, and preference.
+That being said, it’s among one of the many tools that vacation rental professionals should use to optimize their business.

-Discover what makes Pinterest so attractive for vacation rental owners and find out how you can tap into its full potential.
+Use the following tips to discover what makes Pinterest so attractive and find out how you can tap into its full potential for your vacation rental business.

 Pinterest Marketing Tip #1: Create a Professional Business Profile